Glasgow Morning Lectures

 Time: 10.00 to 12.30 (approx.)

-Lectures will be given by: Dr William Sandham, Founder and Managing Director of Scotsig and Prof Rob Mairs, Glasgow University (title and abstracts at end).
+Lectures will be given by: Dr William Sandham, Founder and Managing Director of Scotsig and Dr Charles Deehan, Honorary Senior Lecturer, King’s College London and former Head of Radiotherapy Physics at Guy’s & St Thomas’ NHS Foundation Trust London (title and abstracts at end).
+Unfortuantely Prof Rob Mairs, Glasgow University has had to cancel.

 There is no cost for attending the lectures.